 - Don't forget about fees or service charges, and record them in your register.

 - Review your account activity and statements carefully.
 With Online Banking, you can view transactions and monitor account activity, 24 hours a day, 7 days a week.
 When reviewing your account activity, remember that some checks and payments may not have cleared or posted to your account yet.

 - Set up alerts using Online Banking.
 You will receive an automatic email alert to notify you if your account balance goes below a threshold that you set.

 In addition to our discretionary overdraft program, we also offer other options which can be less costly than Overdraft Fees and Returned Item Fees:

 - Linked Savings Account – A First State Bank savings account is linked to your checking account.
 When you overdraw your checking account, we automatically transfer money from your savings account to cover the overdraft, subject to the savings account balance.
-Monthly maximum transaction limitations apply, and a fee will be charged for each transfer.
+Federal regulations prohibit more than 6 transfers per month.

-To discuss other options regarding your deposit account management, call 601-735-3124 during business hours or come in to one of our conveniently located branches.
+To discuss other options regarding your deposit account management, call 866-408-3582 during business hours or come in to your nearest First State Bank location.

 Financial Education and Counseling: